 In fact, Ferriss has given the credit of his prosperous business ventures to his loyal friends and fans on many occasions.
-He believes that if 1000 loyal fans can provide a kick-start to a new project.
-What can 10k or 100k fans do for a remote business setup?
+He believes that if 1000 loyal fans can provide a back a new project, 10k or 100k fans can do even more for a remote business setup.
 Tim acknowledges that a loyal and sincere fan base is the main driving force behind all his achievements.
-That’s why he always stresses to build little interactive community for continuous feedback on services and product.
+That’s why he always stresses building little interactive communities for continuous feedback on services and products.

-Well, what is a true fan?
-When someone is continuously interested in your service and products and is ready to give a shout-out and feedback to your business, he is your true fan.
+So, what is a true fan?
+When someone is continuously interested in your service and products and is ready to give a shout-out and feedback to your business, they are your true fan.